doughodson/OpenEaaglesExamples/Readme.txt

   1) Use makeEdl.bat to generate the example *.edl files under windows, and use 'make edl' to generate the *.edl files under linux.

-  2) Most of the examples are under the 'Eaagles' namespace because they consisted to to be part of the OpenEaagles package.
-However, user wouldn't typically do this.
+  2) Most of the examples are in the 'Eaagles' namespace.

 Demonstration applications: